 As a result, it is possible to detect some marks forming even before applying the seal.
 It is frequently challenging to prevent because it is a naturally produced reaction.
 This blog aims to discuss some of the various things that can occur and what you should do to avoid them from happening or what you’ll do to resolve them as effectively as possible.

 Sometimes the water becomes somewhat alkaline as it passes through the surface.
 And Because of the evaporation of this rainwater, its alkalinity increases, and eventually, the solution becomes saturated.
-This solution then can travel to the limestone surface, where it begins to deposit solids like white and grey for one calcium carbonate, sometimes known as lime puffs, on the limestone surface.
+This solution then can travel to the black limestone surface, where it begins to deposit solids like white and grey for one calcium carbonate, sometimes known as lime puffs, on the limestone surface.

 The Halo Stains And The Bands Of Mineral Deposits

 There are trace levels of potassium and sodium oxides in the limestone that can be activated by rainwater, which is the source of this.
 Even in areas where rain is mildly acidic, the concentrations of these salts in the rain will eventually become alkaline as the rainwater evaporates.
 Surface wetting and evaporation can result in repeated patches & bands of dampness, known as accumulation zones, on the ground surface ( rainwater pooling on the surface where it cannot run off).